jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 # this is a list of commands that can be used by moderators from the discord logging channels.
 DISCORD_MODERATOR_COMMANDS="status vote say mute unmute mutes voteban unvoteban unvoteban_client votebans ban unban bans set_team"

+# if either a kickvote or spectator vote is started, the bot creates reactions that can be used to
+# abort the votes forcefully by reacting to the votes.
+Below you can see the expected emoji format.
+# in order for you to find out that string, you have to write your emoji with :f3:, then go back to
+# the beginning of the line and add a backslash (\) in front of that emoji.
+Then send the message and you will see
+# the needed parts <:f3:691397485327024209>, just take the f3:691397485327024209.
+F3_EMOJI=f3:691397485327024209
+F4_EMOJI=f4:691397506461859840

+# This option allows players to abort a vote and then punish the voting player.
+BAN_EMOJI=ban:691431549048193074

+# It is possible to insert your own command with the {ID} placeholder, which is replaced with the
+# voting player's ID.
+# default: ban {ID} 5 violation of rules
+BAN_REPLACEMENT_COMMAND="voteban {ID} 1800"

 # this is the list of possible servers that can be moderated.
 # if the moderation bot is run on the same server as the Teeworlds servers,